Implementation

 • monthly activity

 Funding payments will generally be related to delivery of Milestones.
+Inspections of works by the Program Manager at significant milestones or on completion may be required.

 • Final acquittal will summarise administrative / financial details of the project.